Full QPS CTE Program Admissions Policy

 0–59 5

-2. For non-resident applications to grade 9 (fall admission), the average of grade 7 and semester 1 grade 8 marks in English, social studies, mathematics and science from the local school report card are used.
+• Non-resident applications to Grade 9 (fall): average of Grade 7 and Semester 1 Grade 8 marks in English, social studies, math, and science.

 Number of Unexcused Absences Points